apache/buildstream/doc/source/examples/alpine-autotools.rst

 Alpine Demo
 ===========
-This is a simple example using Buildstream to build a sandbox using a minimal `Alpine <https://alpinelinux.org/>`_ image.
+This is a simple example using Buildstream to build a sandbox from a tarball containing a minimal `Alpine <https://alpinelinux.org/>`_ image as the base runtime.
 The example will use autotools to build the hello world example from `automake
 <https://www.gnu.org/software/automake/manual/automake.html#Hello-World>`_
 and install it in the sandbox.